ottonomous/OTS_FrontEnd_Challenge/README.md

 If you plan to make this repository public,
 **please do not do so until after your submission has been graded** (we'll let you know when that is!).
-In addition, please remove or replace Prefect in the `<title>` block of the root html file (found in `/public/index.html`), the
+In addition, please remove or replace  in the `<title>` block of the root html file (found in `/public/index.html`), the
 `<link>` and `<meta>` blocks between the comments in that same file, as well as the associated logos in that folder.
-Last, please remove or replace the Prefect logo in the root application file (found in `/src/App.vue`) and the associated
+Last, please remove or replace the  logo in the root application file (found in `/src/App.vue`) and the associated
 `.svg` found in the assets folder.